 Actual speed and performance are based on available network resources.
 In addition, other factors, such as plan selection, can impact speed and performance.
 Speed and performance may vary, are not guaranteed, and may not be available in all areas.

 Residential Broadband service is only available on Cellcom's EV-DO network.
 Customer may use Residential Broadband service for the following purposes: (i) Internet browsing; (ii) email; (iii) participation in, but not the hosting of, "online gaming"; (iv) lawful uploading, downloading, and streaming of audio, video, and games; and, (v) Voice over Internet Protocol (VoIP).

-Permissible Uses – Mobile Broadband and Xtra’s Data
+Permissible Uses – Mobile Data

-Mobile Broadband and Xtra’s Data services may be used for the following purposes: (i) Internet browsing; (ii) email; (iii) corporate intranet access (including access to corporate email, customer relationship management, sales force automation, and field service automation applications); (iv) lawful uploading, downloading, and streaming of audio, video, and games; and, (v) Voice over Internet Protocol (VoIP).
+Mobile Data services may be used for the following purposes: (i) Internet browsing; (ii) email; (iii) corporate intranet access (including access to corporate email, customer relationship management, sales force automation, and field service automation applications); (iv) lawful uploading, downloading, and streaming of audio, video, and games; and, (v) Voice over Internet Protocol (VoIP).

 Prohibited Uses - General

 Customer may not use Cellcom's service other than as intended by Cellcom and applicable law.
 Customer may not use Cellcom's service for illegal purposes, purposes that infringe upon others' intellectual property rights, in a manner that interferes with other users' service, interferes with Cellcom's network, or interferes with Cellcom's ability to fairly allocate capacity on its network among users.
 Customer may not use Cellcom's service for any purpose contrary to the Acceptable Use Policy.
 Customer may not send solicitations to other Cellcom users without their consent.
 Cellcom's services are for individual use only and are not for resale without Cellcom's prior written authorization.